 Every content governance regime includes the following elements:

-.
+- An editorial calendar.
 It’s surprising how few organizations have a comprehensive calendar of each piece of content it produces for its website, email and social media outlets.
 A calendar forces managers to slow down and ask some key questions: what is the audience, what user needs does the piece meet, how does it relate to larger organization goals, when should it run and through what channels and how will its success be measured?

 When Mahatma Gandhi was asked what he thought of world peace, he quipped “I think it would be a good idea.”
 Content governance is like that – easier said than done.
 You’re likely to get resistance from managers who feel their control is being usurped, or who worry about new layers of bureaucracy slowing down their messaging.
 The trick is to set up a structure that allows department heads to feel supported and empowered, rather than blocked or bypassed.